Neurologic Physical Therapy

 • Clinical experiences in:

-• Outpatient specialty clinics - including diagnostic-specific clinics and a wheelchair seating and positioning clinic
+• Outpatient specialty clinics - including diagnostic-specific clinics and a wheelchair seating and positioning clinic.

 • Participation in:

-• Interdisciplinary patient care across the continuum of care
+• Interdisciplinary patient care across the continuum of care.

-• Educational offerings and learning experiences through UMMC and its departments
+• Educational offerings and learning experiences through UMMC and its departments.

 • Individualized didactic instruction.

-• Laboratory teaching assistance in an accredited entry-level physical therapist education program in coursework focusing on the examination and treatment of patients with neurologic diagnoses
+• Laboratory teaching assistance in an accredited entry-level physical therapist education program in coursework focusing on the examination and treatment of patients with neurologic diagnoses.

-• Community service activities
+• Community service activities.

-• Presentations to students, community members, and professional staff
+• Presentations to students, community members, and professional staff.

-• Development of a research project with opportunities to participate in other existing studies
+• Development of a research project with opportunities to participate in other existing studies.

 Application

 Applications for the residency are accepted from early November through early February prior to the beginning of the residency in August.
-Experienced physical therapists and new graduates are encouraged to apply.
+Experienced physical therapists and new graduates are both encouraged to apply.
 The residency accepts applications through the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS).
 Visit the RF-PTCAS site for specifics on required application materials and to begin the application process.

 For More Information